nexpy/nexpy/doc/source/pythonshell.rst

  Python 2.7.2 (default, Oct 11 2012, 20:14:37)
  [GCC 4.2.1 Compatible Apple Clang 4.0 (tags/Apple/clang-418.0.60)] on darwin
  Type "help", "copyright", "credits" or "license" for more information.
- >>> from nexpy.api import nexus
+ >>> from nexusformat.nexus import *

-.. note:: If you are creating NeXus groups, it is often more convenient to
+.. note:: Although wildcard imports are usually discouraged in Python, there
-          import the data using ``from nexpy.api.nexus import *``.
-Since this produces a name clash with the numpy 'load' module, 'nxload' has been defined as an alias for the NeXus 'load' module.
+          should not be any name clashes using it here because all the imported functions and variables start with 'nx' or 'NX'.

 Loading NeXus Data
 ==================
 The entire tree structure of a NeXus file can be loaded by a single command::

- >>> a=nexus.load('sns/data/ARCS_7326_tof.nxs')
+ >>> a=nxload('sns/data/ARCS_7326_tof.nxs')

 The assigned variable now contains the entire tree structure of the file, which can be displayed by printing the 'tree' property::